-After all, we have no right to stick to the Fock space made of conventional baryons made of $\Nc$ quarks.
-The Fock space including baryonic objects made of $2\Nc, 3\Nc, \cdots$ quarks, which are also color singlet, may become equally important.
+After all, at high density, we have no right to stick to the Fock space made of conventional baryons made of $\Nc$ quarks.
+The Fock space including baryonic objects made of $2\Nc, 3\Nc, \cdots$ quarks, which are also color singlet, may become equally important (Fig. \ref{Bloop}).
 This is so, because energetically such states may be easily reached by strong forces among ordinary baryons as well as by large collision rates at high baryon density.
 We will give more detailed arguments in Sec. \ref{1flavordense}.

 This signals that effective degrees of freedom should be switched from baryons to quarks, in order to temper the growth of residual forces among the objects which we chose as basic degrees of freedom.
 At shorter distance, most of quarks feel weaker interactions, so they are reasonable alternatives forming the Fermi sea.
 Hence we expect that the transition from nuclear to Quarkyonic matter smoothly proceeds inside of the Fermi sea, while in both matters excitations remain confined.

 Here we should stress again that the basic ingredients of the above arguments are properties of interactions -- whether composite objects overlap or not, is the secondary issue.
 For instance, if the baryon based descriptions gave smaller corrections of interactions than those in quark descriptions, we could continue to use the picture of the baryonic Fermi sea even at very high density.
 Of course such a situation is very unlikely in QCD.
 Needless to say, knowledges about baryon-baryon interactions at high density are crucial for further arguments.